 There are various specifications in laws that become complimentary to Section 498A.

-• When there are unanswered questions relating to circumstances of a woman’s death and there is evidence regarding certain harassment or cruel conduct then the court shall presume that such husband or his relatives caused dowry death.
+- When there are unanswered questions relating to the circumstances of a woman’s death and there is evidence regarding certain harassment or cruel conduct, then the court shall presume that such a husband or his relatives caused dowry death.

-It is an accepted principle in law that “Justice delayed is justice denied” and this holds a special place in case of evil dowry deaths.
-Quick assistance and efficient redressal is the best option in domestic violence cases.
+It is an accepted principle in law that “Justice delayed is justice denied,” and this holds a special place in case of evil dowry deaths.
+Quick assistance and efficient redress are the best options in domestic violence cases.
 Finding the right Lawyer for correct advocacy thus becomes a priority.